zfhui/json_api_talk/json_api_talk.md

 - Fei
 - China /  Germany
 - Came to Berlin study CS at TU Berlin
-- I currently work at Blinkist
+- I currently work at Blinkist at a backend developer

 ---
 ![](bikeshed.jpg)